 5) Apply An After Shave Balm

 When finished with your shaving routine, your skin should feel silky smooth.
-Although this is an effective technique, it is 100% not right for every person.
-The best way to know for sure is to give it a go and see how your skin feels afterward.
-It may take a few tried, but we promise it is worth all of the effort!
+Although this technique is effective, it is 100% only right for some people.
+The best way to know is to give it a go and see how your skin feels afterward.
+It may take a few tries, but we promise it is worth all the effort!

 Curious about using an alternative to shaving cream?
-Check out 9 other products to try out to replace shaving cream: Here
+Check out 9 other products to try out to replace shaving cream.